evakaliou/ImageResizing/README.md

 # ImageResizing
-Reduced the width of an image by iteratively finding and removing minimum content vertical paths, using dynamic programming.
+Uses dynamic programming to efficiently reduce the width of an image in a content-aware manner, by iteratively finding and removing minimum content vertical paths.